Matrilineality: Sri Lanka

-Matrilineality among the Muslims and Tamils in the Eastern Province of Sri Lanka arrived from Kerala, India via Muslim traders before 1200 CE.
-Matrilineality here includes kinship and social organization, inheritance and property rights.
+Matriliny among the Muslims and Tamils in the Eastern Province of Sri Lanka arrived from Kerala, India via Muslim traders before 1200 CE.
+Matriliny here includes kinship and social organization, inheritance and property rights.
 For example, "the mother's dowry property and/or house is passed on to the eldest daughter."
-The Sinhalese people are the third ethnic group in eastern Sri Lanka, and have a kinship system which is "intermediate" between that of matrilineality and that of patrilineality, along with "bilateral inheritance" (in some sense intermediate between matrilineal and patrilineal inheritance).
+The Sinhalese people are the third ethnic group in eastern Sri Lanka, and have a kinship system which is "intermediate" between that of matriliny and that of patriliny, along with "bilateral inheritance", intermediate between matrilineal and patrilineal inheritance.
 While the first two groups speak the Tamil language, the third group speaks the Sinhala language.
 The Tamils largely identify with Hinduism, the Sinhalese being primarily Buddhist.
 The three groups are about equal in population size.

 Patriarchal social structures apply to all of Sri Lanka, but in the Eastern Province are mixed with the matrilineal features summarized in the paragraph above and described more completely in the following subsection:

-A matrilineal and patriarchal mixture

 According to Kanchana N. Ruwanpura, Eastern Sri Lanka "is highly regarded even among" feminist economists "for the relatively favourable position of its women, reflected" in women's equal achievements in Human Development Indices "(HDIs) as well as matrilineal and" bilateral "inheritance patterns and property rights".

 She also conversely argues that "feminist economists need to be cautious in applauding Sri Lanka's gender-based achievements and/or matrilineal communities", because these matrilineal communities coexist with "patriarchal structures and ideologies" and the two "can be strange but ultimately compatible bedfellows", as follows: